About the project

 Descriptive Memory & The Explicit Falsehood

-The slave ownership document in the name of Elias Coelho Cintra is fictional.
-As we know so little about the details of their business, I thought it important to question the absence of this information, using as a reference documents related to slave transactions belonging to other less prominent owners, found in the Isaías Alves collection, of the Faculdade de Filosofia e Ciências Humanas (FFCH) of the Universidade Federal da Bahia.
+The slave-ownership document attributed to Elias Coelho Cintra in this project is fictional.
+Because so little detailed information survives about his business operations, I chose to highlight this absence.
+Using as reference authentic documents related to slave transactions from less prominent owners—preserved in the Isaías Alves Collection at the Faculdade de Filosofia e Ciências Humanas (FFCH), Universidade Federal da Bahia—I reconstructed what such a record might have looked like.

-The choice of these objects and the narrative that surrounds them is a critical look at the absence of information written in Portuguese and the absence of spaces in Portugal that honestly portray its relationship with slavery.
-It is decidedly a critique of the humanist narrative, strongly disseminated, which makes invisible the violence of the political and economic system based on racist ideologies, practiced during the Portuguese Empire.
+The selection of these objects and the narrative surrounding them serves as a critical commentary on the absence of accessible, Portuguese-language documentation and the lack of public spaces in Portugal that confront its history of slavery with honesty and clarity.
+This work challenges the prevailing humanist narrative—still widely circulated—that obscures the brutality of the political and economic system built on racist ideologies during the Portuguese Empire.